CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-Analytics.md

 1. Exercise 3: Power BI integration

     - Power BI desktop is already downloaded and installed in the virtual machine provided with the lab; the attendees do not have to download it again.

-1. Attendee will not be able to perform **Exercise 5 - Data Science with Azure Synapse Spark** as it is **Read-Only** exercise.

-      - Exercise 5 is currently Read only/Optional.
-Attendes can just go through it but will not be able to perform the steps as part of the lab.

 1. Exercise 4  Task 1  Step 8 : **For the Legend (series) column, select CustomerKey**